 The most time-consuming method of gaining an expired listing is a search through public records.
 To do so, agents should visit their area’s public records archive, such as the city hall or county courthouse, to request access to listing records for their area.

-It’s important to note that realtors can spend hours flipping through paper documents or online lists to find accurate contact details for an expired listing.
+It’s important to note that real estate agents can spend hours flipping through paper documents or online lists to find accurate contact details for an expired listing.
 Although this method is free, the amount of time spent finding one lead might cost an agent many hours better spent on active sales and lead nurturing.

 However, this method of expired listing research can provide valuable information about a property and the owner.
-A realtor can confirm purchase price history, divorce proceedings, estate references, and time on the market.
+A real estate agent can confirm purchase price history, divorce proceedings, estate references, and time on the market.

 Buy Expired Listings

 A cost-effective and efficient way to get quality expired listing contact data is to buy the information.
-While most realtors might be uncomfortable with buying expired leads, this eliminates the need to scrape information yourself from public records and the MLS.
-To buy expired leads, use an online lead platform like REDX and search parameters based on your area, property type, and realtor goals.
+While most real estate agents might be uncomfortable with buying expired leads, this eliminates the need to scrape information yourself from public records and the MLS.
+To buy expired leads, use an online lead platform like REDX and search parameters based on your area, property type, and real estate agent goals.

 REDX is particularly helpful at acquiring expired leads because it efficiently scours the MLS to pull down information based on your criteria.
 By delivering FSBO or expired leads into their Vortex CRM, you can easily stay in contact with leads and measure marketing results.